-An RPC-over-RDMA read chunk conveys a large RPC argument via one or more RDMA transfers.
+A read chunk conveys a large RPC argument via one or more RDMA transfers.
 For instance, the data payload of an NFS WRITE operation may be be transferred using a read chunk [RFC5667].

 NFSv3 WRITE operations place the data payload at the end of an RPC call message [RFC1813].
-The RPC call's XDR stream starts in an inline buffer, continues in the read chunk, then ends there.
+The RPC call's XDR stream starts in an inline buffer, continues in a read chunk, then ends there.

 An NFSv4 WRITE operation may occur as a middle operation in an NFSv4 COMPOUND [RFC5661].
 The read chunk containing the data payload argument of the WRITE operation might finish before the RPC call's XDR stream does.
-In this case, the RPC call's XDR stream starts in an inline buffer, continues in a read chunk, then finishes back in the inline buffer.
+In this case, the RPC call's XDR stream starts in an inline buffer, continues in the Read list, then finishes back in the inline buffer.